 NICE produces guidance to help health and social care professionals deliver the best possible care based on the best available evidence.
 NICE supports clinical commissioning groups from practical support for commissioning to advice on the use of social value judgements in resource prioritisation.
 It produces a range of resources that are of interest to commissioners across health and social care.
 Key resources created by NICE include:

-- Commissioning resources: clinical and public health guidelines and implementation support tools
+- Assessing the resource impact of implementing guidance clinical and public health guidelines and implementation support tools

 - Quality Standards and Indicators